husarion/panther_ros/ROS_API.md

 # ROS API

 > [!WARNING]
-> **Initial Release Warning**
+> **Beta Release**
 >
-> Please be advised that the software you are about to use is the first publicly available version of ROS 2 Driver for Panther.
-It is functional and architecture will not change in a significant way.
-It was tested by Husarion team, however some stability issues and bugs might still occur.
-Also, the ROS 2 API may face some minor changes in the following releases.
+> Please be advised that the software you are about to use is the Beta version of the ROS 2 Driver for Panther.
+It is functional and the architecture will not change significantly.
+It was tested by the Husarion team, however, some stability issues and bugs might still occur.
+Additionally, the ROS 2 API may face some minor changes in the following releases.
 >
 > We would be grateful for your feedback related to Panther ROS 2 driver.
 You can reach us the following ways:
 >